 Glass blown baubles sprang from the small German town of Lauscha in the Thuringian Forest region, which had been the home of glass blowing from as early as the 12th century.
 Hans Greiner (1550-1609) is credited with inventing the spherical decorations, which were made from clay moulds and initially came in the shape of nuts and fruit.
 Germany was at the forefront of the invention of Christmas tree decorations and from the 17th century produced machine-made silver tinsel.
 But Lauscha is the lauded home of glass blowing and baubles are produced there to this day, some using moulds more than a hundred years old.
 Glass marbles were created there and it was in Lauscha in 1835 that Ludwig Muller-Uri invented the first artificial human eye.
 After World War II, Lauscha’s glassworks became state owned in communist East Germany but are once again privately run concerns.
-Visit lauschaerglas.com.

 Until the bauble came along, Christmas trees were decorated with such items as fruit, small lanterns, miniature birdcages, gingerbread, flowers, tin toys, paper butterflies, bells, sweets and trinkets.
 Baubles were mass-produced from 1847 thanks to one of Hans Greiner’s descendants.
 The Greiner family maintained the family glass-blowing tradition in Lauscha through the generations.
-It’s believed the popularity of baubles in this country grew from a picture in a London newspaper in 1848.
+It’s believed the popularity of baubles in the UK grew from a picture in a London newspaper in 1848.
 The “Illustrated News” etching captured Queen Victoria, Prince Albert and their children beside a Christmas tree, which were rarely seen in Britain at that time.
 Scroll down this page for more Victoriana.

 German chemist Justus von Liebig (1803-1873) developed a silvering technique for glass baubles in the 1850s.
 Within two decades, the first American glass ornaments were created in New York by William DeMuth, but they only became affordable to the masses nearer 1880 when American dime-store owner F.W.
 Woolworth discovered them on a trip to Germany and had them produced for his shops.

-If a tree decoration isn’t spherical in shape, it likely falls into the tree ornaments category.
+If a tree decoration isn’t spherical in shape, it falls into the more general tree ornaments category.
 Trees were first brought into the house and decorated in Pagan times, long before the celebration of Christmas.
 White candles were sufficient decoration across swathes of Europe from the mid-16th century as trees found their Christmas home thanks, so the legend goes, to German protestant leader Martin Luther.
 From the 1600s, the desire to dress the tree yet further became a Europe-wide trend.
 Silk and paper flowers became popular adornments in France, rose blooms were commonly used in Latvia and painted eggs became popular across other parts of the continent.
 Germany introduced silver machine-made tinsel in the 17th century.
 The Christmas tree was yet to figure in festive decorations in Britain and the USA.
 The Victorian era would change that in Britain.
 German and Dutch immigrants arriving in the United States would alter the picture there.
-In Victorian times – and before baubles were introduced to the masses – Christmas trees would be decorated with toys, sweets, doll’s house furniture, miniature musical instruments and gilt fruit.
+In Victorian times – and before baubles were introduced to the masses – Christmas trees would be decorated with such items as toys, sweets, doll’s house furniture, miniature musical instruments and gilt fruit.
 Today tree ornaments include snowflakes, snowmen, icicles, angels, Santa figures, reindeer, robins, owls, nutcracker soldiers, cartoon characters and miniature Nativity scenes.
-The list appears almost endless.
+The list is abundant.

-Dresden Ornaments: these were named after the German city in which they originated in the late nineteenth century.
+Dresden Ornaments: these were named after the German city in which they originated in the late 19th century.
 They were in production from around 1880 to 1910.
 These embossed cardboard decorations were gilded or silvered and came in a myriad of shapes – animals, toys, musical instruments, transport and so many more.
 Some were hand-painted by artists and many came in pieces that required assembling.
 Although thousands were manufactured relatively few originals remain, making them most collectible.

 Did you know…something like 2.5 billion pounds is spent each year in the UK on baubles and bling for our trees?